 Self help is also a valuable tool in between therapy sessions.
 Consider Acceptance and Commitment Therapy also known as ACT as a therapeutic tool such as this book…

 If you are at risk of ending your life, please give your local helpline a call or see your GP/therapist/psychologist.
 I’ll include a list of numbers at the end of this post.

 So what has depression got to do with going keto?
 Well actually a lot.
-There’s increasing evidence which points to the benefits of practicing a low carb high fat diet to help support mental health and how you feel emotionally.
+There’s increasing evidence which points to the benefits of practising a low carb high fat diet to help support mental health and how you feel emotionally.
 Let’s take a look at how this might work.

 Caffeine, sugar, gluten and dairy can all contribute to low mood and have an effect on emotions.
 These also contribute to inflammation which also leads to depression, so it’s best to avoid or minimise them in your diet.

 The brain requires neurotransmitters which help with regulating our moods.
 These include serotonin, dopamine, gamma amino butyric acid (GABA), oxytocin and endorphins.